PsVenom/PCOS-a_guide_for_ML_newbies/README.md

 # PCOS-a_guide_for_ML_newbies

-This is meant as an introductory notebook for people interested in ML.
+This is meant to be an introductory notebook for people interested in ML.

 ## Problem Statement